Sigue Sigue Sputnik: Commercial success (1984–1989)

-Their second single, "21st-Century Boy" reached number 20 in the UK, a relative disappointment James blamed on audiences tiring of the band due to overexposure in the media.
-Despite largely negative reviews, their debut album, Flaunt It, also produced by Moroder, made the top ten in the UK, and reached 96 in the US.
+Their second single, "21st Century Boy" reached number 20 in the UK, a relative disappointment James blamed on audiences tiring of the band due to overexposure in the media.
+Despite largely negative reviews, their debut studio album, Flaunt It, also produced by Moroder, made the top ten in the UK, and reached 96 in the US.
 The album included paid commercials between tracks, James stated prior to its release that they would sell 20–to-30-second advertising slots for between $2,500 and $7,000.
 He explained this by saying "commercialism is rampant in society.
 Maybe we're a little more honest than some groups I could mention," and "our records sounded like adverts anyway".
 Advertisements that did sell (including spots for i-D Magazine and Studio Line from L'Oréal) were complemented by ironic spoof ads including one for the Sputnik corporation itself claiming that "Pleasure is our Business".
 A subsequent tour was characterised by poor ticket sales and crowd violence, but James claimed the tour was also affected by an alleged vendetta by the UK tabloid Daily Mirror, which created a negative public perception of the band as a live act.

 It was two years before the band followed this up, and subsequent releases fared less well.
 The Stock Aitken Waterman produced "Success" peaked at number 31 in late 1988, with James blaming the track's underperformance on its generic pop production and a poor quality video.
 The singles that followed peaked outside the top 40.
 Second album Dress for Excess peaked at number 53 in the UK but sold well in Brazil.
 The band split up in July 1989, with James joining The Sisters of Mercy later that year.
 Chris Kavanagh went on to Big Audio Dynamite II joining Mick Jones.
 Mayhew formed Mayhem Deranged.